-Configuring a hi-fi system and the space it occupies to produce the great sound, all while looking great, is both an art and a science.
+Configuring a hi-fi system and the space it occupies to produce great sound, all while looking great, is both an art and a science.

 In the early 2000s, the iPod became the de facto MP3 player around the world, and a wide variety of products appeared that could connect with its 30 pin dock connector. iPod speakers combine the amplifier and speakers from a hi-fi system into one package, just like boom boxes of yesteryear.

 Then, some of the most esteemed high-end audio manufacturers started to produce beautiful, great sounding iPod speakers.
 At the time, some cost upwards of $1000.

 These relatively compact yet still good sounding speakers were possible because of one crucial technology, DSP, or digital signal processing.

 Before DSP reached maturity, most audio circuits were analog.
-Circuits, build from primitive components like resistors, capacitors, and inductors, processed signals in the form of continuous waves.
+Circuits, built from primitive components like resistors, capacitors, and inductors, processed signals in the form of continuous waves.
 Designing these systems was quite time-consuming and expensive.
 On top of that, all these individual components added up to a bulky package.